Penetration Pricing vs Price Skimming in SaaS

 What is penetration pricing with an example?

 Penetration pricing is launching at a below-market price to acquire customers quickly.
-Example: a new SaaS analytics tool charging €9/mo when competitors charge €49/mo — using a low price to win signups fast before raising to €29/mo once established.
+Example: a new SaaS analytics tool charging €9/mo when competitors charge €49/mo, using penetration pricing to win signups fast before raising to €29/mo once established.

 Is penetration pricing good for SaaS?

-Can you switch from penetration to skimming pricing later?
+Can you switch from penetration pricing to skimming later?

 Know Your Price Floor Before Choosing a Strategy